LeonardDavid/NetDrift/README.md

 ### Example in a table TODO
 ```
-$ bash ./run_auto.sh 0.1 PERRORS FMNIST 1 64 CUSTOM 0
+$ bash ./run_auto.sh 0.1 PERRORS 3 FMNIST 1 64 CUSTOM 0
 ```
-Executes at misalignment fault rates of 10%: FMNIST for 1 iteration with racetrack of size 64 using **`DEFAULT CUSTOM` layer configuration (defined in `run_auto.sh`)** on GPU 0.
+Executes at misalignment fault rates of 10%: FMNIST with kernel_size 3 for 1 iteration with racetrack of size 64 using **`DEFAULT CUSTOM` layer configuration (defined in `run_auto.sh`)** on GPU 0.

 ```
-$ bash ./run_auto.sh 0.1 0.01 PERRORS CIFAR 10 64 1 5 CUSTOM 0 0.15 0.3
+$ bash ./run_auto.sh 0.1 0.01 PERRORS 3 CIFAR 10 64 1 5 CUSTOM 0 0.15 0.3
 ```
-Executes at misalignment fault rates of 10% and 1% (separate runs): CIFAR for 10 iterations with racetrack of size 64 with the **first and fifth layers unprotected** on GPU 0 with a global bitflip budget of 15% and a local bitflip budget of 30%.
+Executes at misalignment fault rates of 10% and 1% (separate runs): CIFAR with kernel_size 3 for 10 iterations with racetrack of size 64 with the **first and fifth layers unprotected** on GPU 0 with a global bitflip budget of 15% and a local bitflip budget of 30%.

 ```
-$ bash ./run_auto.sh 0.05 PERRORS RESNET 10 64 INDIV 0
+$ bash ./run_auto.sh 0.05 PERRORS 3 RESNET 10 64 INDIV 0
 ```
-Executes at misalignment fault rates of 5%: RESNET for 10 iterations with racetrack of size 64 with **each layer at a time unprotected in individual runs** on GPU 0
+Executes at misalignment fault rates of 5%: RESNET with kernel_size 3 for 10 iterations with racetrack of size 64 with **each layer at a time unprotected in individual runs** on GPU 0

 # TODO
 First, the custom NN needs to be implemented in a separate class in the file located at \texttt{code/python/Model.py}.\ak{Does this mean, taking the new model?
 We don't need to implement it from scratch..
 The model is implemented by someone.}